 Auckland is well-served by taxi companies, and cheaper rideshare services – handy when hopping between the seven taprooms and bars along the Auckland Beer Mile (actually around 4.5km).
 International operators Uber and Ola are joined by local player YourRide; all three apps can be downloaded on the Apple App Store and Google Play.

 Rideshare services are generally around 20-30% less expensive than taxis for the same distance.
 However, following a big sports event or concert, surge pricing inevitably kicks in and regular taxis can actually sometimes be less expensive than rideshares.

 Zip by electric scooter to reach Auckland's best city beaches

 Top tip for a day out by electric scooter: Electric scooters and e-bikes are a great way to explore the various bays and beaches of Tāmaki Drive.
 A 10km (6.2 mile) ride from downtown will take you to good swimming beaches and waterfront restaurants at St Heliers.
-Rather than cycling back to town, you can take the InnerLink TāmakiLink bus back to the CBD (the route will be all-electric come October 2022).
+Rather than cycling back to town, you can take the InnerLink TāmakiLink bus back to the CBD.

 Check out Auckland’s urban volcanoes on foot

 Auckland is not a great city for walking as it sprawls across a wide area, and its inner suburbs are built on ridges and are relatively hilly.
 However, a good way to get a handle on the city’s terrain and layout is to walk up a few of its maunga (ancestral mountains).
 These dormant volcanoes are culturally and historically important as the sites of former Māori pā (fortified settlements) in earlier centuries.